Okabe-Rintarou-0/Minik8s/README.md

 </pre>
 </details>

-The pod contains two container, one for downloading, another for browsing downloaded files.
-Notice that they need to expose ports `80`, `6800` and `6880`(In our design, if you only specify the `containerPort`, the container will choose random available port for binding).
+The pod contains two containers.
+One for downloading, and another for browsing downloaded files.
+Notice that they need to expose ports `80`, `6800` and `6880`(In our design, if you only specify the `containerPort` field, the container will choose random available port for binding).
 The infra container will be responsible for the port bindings(the two containers should do nothing about port bindings, because it's all done by the infra container).

-Both containers need a volume called `volume`, so the infra container will create mount volume for them.
+Both containers need a volume called `volume`, so the infra container will mount volume for them.

 All these two containers need to do is to join the namespaces created by the infra container.